annazawad/ImageAnalysis/README.md

 # ImageAnalysis
-Model defining if the picture is professional
+Model is predicting if the picture is professional one or amateur according to images' indicators like blockiness, flickering etc.
 This is one of the first attempts to learn ML algorithms.
-Classification of images in order to predict if it is a professional image or amateur one.
-Algorithm got indicators like blockiness, flickering etc.

 The data comes from https://qoe.agh.edu.pl/pl/indicators/